hnduarte/koerber-pharma-challenge/README.md

     - Creation of a performance test to test the Get in the patient controller;
     - Checked the OpenAPI swagger page and manually tested the endpoints;
     - Corrected bugs related to the logic of the controllers, services and models, added some JsonIgnore to validate the correct json we want to use;
-    - Added a instructions section in this document.
+    - Added an instructions section in this document.
+- v3:
+    - Added javadoc and some comments for better understanding of the controllers and services.
+    - Added the flyway dependency and db migration package.

 - Entities for the database:
     - Patient;